Jonalogy/angular2_tutorial/README.md

 Every Angular 2 app has an AppModule.
 AppModule is a component, but it is easier to think of it as a root module because all components will come together in a component before tying into AppModule.
 From terminal run `touch app.module.ts`.

-Ever component module has 3 main sections:
+Every component module has 3 main sections:
 1. Dependencies
 2. Configuration
 3. Module's Class